-Clinical trials are research studies that evaluate the safety and effectiveness of new ways to prevent, detect and treat illness.
-Trials related to asthma and allergies may focus on new medications, devices or medical procedures.
+Clinical trials are research studies.
+They check the safety and effectiveness of new ways to diagnose and treat illnesses.
+Clinical trials related to asthma, allergies, eczema and related conditions may focus on:

 Myth: Participating in a clinical trial won’t help me.

 - Taking an active role in your own health